 How difficult is it for you to find out about diversity, equity, and inclusion at the school as you peruse the materials?
 That might be suggestive of where it falls within the school's priorities.
 So one of the other really key aspects about your child's experience is obviously the other students, their peers, and classmates, and what the student body and composition looks like.
 Now, most schools will publish this somewhere on their website, particularly, usually in the admissions section or in their fast facts section.
 But think about what the student population and demographics looks like.
 And this could include both racial demographics, but also geographic demographics in terms of where students are coming from and day school environments that might include indicating what neighborhoods students are coming from, and families are coming from.

 So schools that support these tend to be places that are felt to be more positive experiences for students.
 And that could look like Black student unions, Asian students associations, Latinx students organizations, GSAs, all of those sorts of things.
-So ask about the Affinity and Alliance program and if they maybe offered at the school.
+So ask about the Affinity and Alliance program and if they may be offered at the school.
 Think about speakers.
 Many schools accomplish this through inviting a diverse array of speakers to their schools, to talk about a variety of different topics.
-It may be hosting conferences themselves.
-We're sending students off campus and the faculty off campus to different conferences and learning opportunities.
+It may be hosting conferences themselves or sending students off campus and the faculty off campus to different conferences and learning opportunities.